pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 ## CICD

-* more sections vs bullets (for right sidebar)
-* fix SFO to HEL image link
 * separate Architecture section (or rename Fund. to Foundation and include Architecture, Cats, Spire, FP, ...)
 * move much of Road Map to chapter-specific "next steps" sections